-1) (FX) Fail $-41-50$, meaning that a student requires some more work before passing and is given a chance to sit an additional examination after independent work; 2) (F) Fail - 40 and less, meaning that the work of a student is not acceptable and he/she has to study the subject anew.
+1) (FX) Fail - 41-50, meaning that a student requires some more work before passing and is given a chance to sit an additional examination after independent work; 2) (F) Fail - 40 and less , meaning that the work of a student is not acceptable and he/she has to study the subject anew.
 For the midterm and final evaluations minimal passing grade is set.
 The final evaluation minimal passing grade is 51% of final evaluation grade.
 Midterm and final evaluation grade distribution, their minimal competence levels and assessment criteria are described in the corresponding syllabus.

-A credit can be awarded only after the attainment of learning outcomes, envisaged by the course syllabus and following requirements:

-- a) Obtaining minimal competence levels set for midterm and final evaluations; - b) Obtaining minimum 51 points out of 100 points of final grade.
+A credit can be awarded only after the attainment of learning outcomes, envisaged by the course syllabus and following requirements: a) Obtaining minimal competence levels set for midterm and final evaluations; b) Obtaining minimum 51 points out of 100 points of final grade.
 A student is allowed to take an additional (make-up) exam in case he/she scored 41-50 points of final grade or minimum 51 points, but did not obtain minimal competence level set for final evaluation.
 Considering its specification, the format and the assessment criteria of mid-term and final evaluations can be determined in the specific module/course syllabus.

-Field of Employment:

-The Graduate can hold the position of a Low and/or a Middle Manager and/or Field Specialist at public/governmental (Georgian National Tourism Administration, Agency for Protected Areas, Cultural Heritage and Monument Protection Agency, Museum Association, Museum, Culture and Sports Services, etc.) as well as non-governmental, private and international organizations, travel agencies, hotels, restaurants, transport companies, and airports, moreover, she/or he independently is able to establish travel agencies, become start-up entrepreneurs in the tourism sector, etc. The theoretical knowledge, practical/analytical skills acquired within the bachelor's program enable graduates to continue their studies at the second level of higher education both in Georgia and abroad.
+Field of Employment: The Graduate can hold the position of a Low and/or a Middle Manager and/or Field Specialist at public/governmental (Georgian National Tourism Administration, Agency for Protected Areas, Cultural Heritage and Monument Protection Agency, Museum Association, Museum, Culture and Sports Services, etc.) as well as non-governmental, private and international organizations, travel agencies, hotels, restaurants, transport companies, and airports, moreover, she/or he independently is able to establish travel agencies, become start-up entrepreneurs in the tourism sector, etc. The theoretical knowledge, practical/analytical skills acquired within the bachelor's program enable graduates to continue their studies at the second level of higher education both in Georgia and abroad. education both in Georgia and abroad.

-D istrib n of o its pe ters r cou ırse Di istribu ıtion of Conta ct hours S I II] II I V Cont act Hr S. Course (Code, Credit) Prerequisite Status (Core/Electiv e) # of credits I term II term III term IV term V term VI term VII term VIII term Lecture Seminar/group work Midterm exam Final exam Total contact hrs Independent work Total hrs Basic Core Courses 10 BUS119 Academic Writing N/A Core 5 5 14 14 2 2 32 93 125 2 CS129 Computer Skills N/A Core 5 5 14 14 2 2 32 93 125 2 20 Foreign Languages English, Russian, German, French, Spanish, Turkish, Georgian Pre-level course according to the pre-test results Core 5 5 5 5 5 5 5 5 5 48 81 6 6 141 234 375 9 Basic Courses of Business Administration 61 TRM113 Mathematics N/A Core 6 6 14 14 2 2 32 118 150
+Di strib n of o nd se its pe ters r cou rse D istribu ition of fConta et hour S I п] II I v Cont act H1 .
+Course (Code, Credit) Prerequisite Status (Core/Electiv e) # of credits I term II term III term IV term V term VI term VII term VIII term Lecture Seminar/group work Midterm exam Final exam Total contact hrs Independent work Total hrs Basic Core Courses 10 BUS119 Academic Writing N/A Core 5 5 14 14 2 2 32 93 125 2 CS129 Computer Skills N/A Core 5 5 14 14 2 2 32 93 125 2 20 Foreign Languages English, Russian, German, French, Spanish, Turkish, Georgian Pre-level course according to the pre-test results Core 5 5 5 5 5 5 5 5 5 48 81 6 6 141 234 375 9 Basic Courses of Business Administration 61 TRM113 Mathematics N/A Core 6 6 14 14 2 2 32 118 150